 The Bible states that Jesus rose on the first day of the week.
 Which is in the Jewish calendar from sunset Saturday to sunset Sunday.
 That is why the Church tradition has Jesus being resurrected on a Sunday.

 Jesus rose from the tomb three days after His death, as recorded in Scripture some many years before the event.

 Sunday is the 1st day of the Jewish week and also the day of Jesus resurrection.
 The Jewish day starts at sunset and finishes at the next day sunset.
 So the first day of the week started at sunset Saturday about six hours before our midnight start for the first day of the week.

 God had Jesus rise right at the appointed time He had set for this event to happen.

 One of the many costs borne by Jesus and God was the separation of God and Jesus for the first time ever.

 The day after the Passover Sabbath is the feast of Unleavened Bread from which you can count seven weeks plus one day to the next festival which is called Shavuot or festival of weeks or Pentecost.

-If you have Friday Passover and Crucifixion and one Sabbath, the weekly Sabbath and Passover special Sabbath on the same day, you will have Sunday Pentecost.
+If you have Friday Passover and Crucifixion and one Sabbath, the weekly Sabbath and Passover special Sabbath on the same day, you will have Pentecost or Shavuot on a Sunday.

 If you have a Special Sabbath that may be either have been on a Wednesday or Thursday for that year’s Passover and Crucifixion of Jesus and also the weekly Sabbath.
 You will not have Pentecost or Shavuot, not on a Sunday.